mosaicml/composer/STYLE_GUIDE.md

             ...
     ```

-    This signature allows a user to pass a string for a device, rather than having to import our custom device class.
+    This signature allows a user to pass a string for a device,

-    For complex parameters,
+    rather than having to import our custom device class.

+    Parameters that are for power users (such as `load_object_store`) in the Trainer are exempt from this rule.
+    These parameters can require custom imports.

-* Parameters that could take a sequence of elements should also allow `None` or a singleton.
+1. Parameters that could take a sequence of elements should also allow `None` or a singleton.
     This simplifies the user API by not having to construct a list (or tuple) to hold a single element
     (or no element).
+For example, `Tensors = Union[Tensor, Tuple[Tensor, ...], List[Tensor]]`.

-The `composer.utils.ensure_tuple` helper method can be helpful.
+    The `composer.utils.ensure_tuple` helper method can convert a singleton, list, or tuple into a tuple.
+    For example

+    ```python
+    def foo(x: Optional[Tensors]) -> Tuple[Tensor, ...]:
+        return ensure_tuple(x)  # ensures that the result is always a (potentially empty) tuple of tensors
+    ```

 ## 4. Use of `assert`